nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - **Duplicate Emails**: No duplicate emails are allowed, following the same logic as the `addbuyer` command:
     1. A seller cannot share the same email as another seller.
     2. A seller cannot have the same email as a buyer with a different phone number.
 Email uniqueness is enforced per client.

+The **Special Scenario** also applies here: you can have a buyer and seller with the same phone number and email but different names, allowing flexibility for clients who operate under different names in buying and selling roles.
 </box>

 Examples: